 Is this really that good of a deal?

-Assuming you can find award availability, redeeming Virgin Atlantic points on All Nippon Airways really is that spectacular of a deal.
-Being able to redeem just 55,000-60,000 points for a one-way first class ticket between the United States and Japan is phenomenal.
+Assuming you can find award availability, redeeming Virgin Atlantic points on All Nippon Airways really is a very good deal.
+Being able to fly from the mainland United States to Japan while redeeming just 52,500-60,000 points for a one-way business class ticket, or 72,500-85,000 points for a one-way first class ticket, is very good.
 It only gets better when there’s a transfer bonus Amex or Citi.

 As a point of comparison, here’s how much other programs charge one-way for the same award: